nyctivoe/nyctivoe.github.io/src/content/posts/NOI-2024-set.md

 ## Solution:

-- We reallize that we can use hashing to compare the two arrays.
+- We realize that we can use hashing to compare the two arrays.
 - One naturual thing to think about is definitely mo's, which amortizes our queries into a sqrt.
 Therefore giving us a $O(n\sqrt{q})$ solution.
 However this doesn't pass, so we need to think about something better.
 - In order to proceed, we have to realize observation #3.
 This observation leads us to a two pointer solution, which have a time complexity of $O(n + q)$, enough to pass this problem.